oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

     *   Crucially, they also **purchase transit** from Tier-1s (as seen with AS1273 and AS701).
     *   They engage in extensive **peering** at neutral points (like AS20717) to exchange traffic directly with other networks, reducing their reliance on expensive Tier-1 transit links.
 This mixed strategy of buying transit and peering for free is the hallmark of a Tier-2.

-3.  **Enterprise (Tier-3) Evidence:** AS17390 (IBM) and AS23344 (Disney) are "leaf" networks.
-Their primary goal is to have their services reachable on the internet.
-They do not sell transit to any other AS.
-Instead, they are customers of larger ISPs.
-Disney's requirement to receive "only the default route" from its provider is a common configuration for enterprise networks that do not want to hold the full internet routing table.

-4.  **Special Case - IXP:** AS20717 (DE-CIX) is not a tiered AS.
+3. **Special Case - IXP:** AS20717 (DE-CIX) is not a tiered AS.
 It is infrastructure.
 It does not buy or sell transit.
 It exists so that ASes from all tiers (including the Tier-1s, Tier-2s, and Enterprises in this lab) can connect and exchange traffic efficiently.

 #### 1.4.5 - Table showcasing all the peering relations established in the provided topology